BuildClubSSN/CLASH/resources/power-unit.md

 - For control boards or sensors with low and steady power draw, low C rating batteries (C5–C20) suffice; for drive motors or active robotic arms, higher C rating
   (C10–C50 or more) is needed.
 - C rating impacts both performance (high C for fast, responsive robotics) and longevity (lower C for steady, longer runtime).
+- For a bot to go very fast, choose a higher C rating battery that can handle quick, strong bursts of current and sustain peak demand if accelerating or maneuvering aggressively.
+E.g., LiPo 7.4V, 1000mAh, 25C pack: 1A x 25C = 25A max discharge is safe for peak needs.
+- For medium pace (efficient, multitasking): NiMH 6V pack, 1500–2200mAh, 5C–10C, safe discharge for longer duration.
 - https://youtu.be/4qIYyaRKGVE?si=ksubmSPCQ4fLZJ5z
 - https://youtu.be/cxkVxi9P0EA?si=nUjOnZRLjMaRgzDZ